Start a Business

 Use this section to find information on permits, forms, and applications needed to open or expand your business.
 This list is not meant to be inclusive, nor to give any legal advice regarding opening a business, but rather to serve as a guide.
-While every effort has been made to ensure that the information included in the guide is accurate, businesses are urged to consult with the agencies listed in this publication and with private counsel before proceeding to establish a business in Maryland.
+Businesses are urged to consult with the agencies listed below and with private counsel before proceeding to establish a business in Maryland.

 - Maryland Business Express - Licensing and Registration Portal

 - Maryland Department of Assessments and Taxation and its “Starting a Business” Checklist

 - Annapolis Permits and Licenses – Information & Forms

 The scope and complexity of a commercial project in the City determines the regulatory process and permitting required—from new construction or fit-out of an existing building, to occupying a “move-in ready” space.
 Application fees for each permit, as well as costs such as capital facilities fees (on new plumbing fixtures) must be carefully considered.
 Take the time to research these costs and build them into your business plan upfront.
 Also, allow yourself enough time for the permit review—depending on the complexity of the permit, reviews can take one week or several weeks, so plan accordingly.

 - Certificate of Use – Before you sign a lease in Annapolis, it is best to begin the Use and Occupancy Application process, which is required prior to opening your business.